 Is age a risk factor?

-Of the 77 clinical cases identified, the median age of the patients was 77, although it has been found in patients of all ages, from preterm infants to the elderly.
+C. auris infections have been found in patients of all ages, from preterm infants to the elderly.

 What are the signs and symptoms of C. auris?